-1. Are the Statutes required for us to keep today?
-4 2.
+Are the Statutes required for us to keep today?
 What are included in the Statutes?
-11 3.
 Do the feasts contain moral principles?
-15 4.
 Must we keep the Statutes to be saved?
-15 5.
 Why do we keep some of the Statutes but not all?
-16 6.
-Are the feasts part of the sacrificial system?
-18 7.
-Is the seventh-day Sabbath a statute or a feast of the Lord?
-18 8.
+Is the seventh-day Sabbath a statute and a feast of the Lord?
 How many Sabbaths are there?
-20 9.
 What is the Sabbath blessing?
-20 10.
 Why do we keep one of the Sabbaths but not all?
-25 11.
 Did God Cause the Feasts to Cease?
-31 12.
 How many laws are there?
-32 13.
 Were any laws abolished at the cross?
-36 14.
 Are the feasts shadows or types that ended with the antitype?
-46 15.
 Should Christians keep the feasts today?
-49 16.
-Will we keep the feasts in heaven or on the new earth?
-54 Appendix A 55
+Will we keep the feasts in heaven or the new earth?